Joshua-Byrd/HeadlineAnalysis/README.md

 # Headline Sentiment and Media Bias Analysis

-This project explores the relationship between **media source bias, reliability, and the sentiment of news headlines**.
+This project explores the relationship between media source bias, reliability, and the sentiment of news headlines.
 Using a dataset of 2,000+ headlines pulled from popular media outlets, the goal is to determine whether headline tone correlates with political leaning or perceived reliability — and whether there are meaningful differences between left- and right-skewing sources.

 ## Motivation

-With most news shared online being consumed based solely on its headline (often without reading the full article) it’s important to understand how **tone, sentiment, and bias interact**.
-This analysis investigates whether headlines from left- or right-skewing sources differ meaningfully in sentiment, and whether sentiment correlates with **source bias** or **reliability** ratings.
+With most news shared online being consumed based solely on its headline (often without reading the full article) it’s important to understand how tone, sentiment, and bias interact.
+This analysis investigates whether headlines from left- or right-skewing sources differ meaningfully in sentiment, and whether sentiment correlates with source bias or reliability ratings.

 ## Key Findings